9 May 2017

 Because in the work of a poet like Emily Dickinson, metaphor reaches an absolute limit, even a breaking point.
 So this evening we’ll be reading some of Emily Dickinson’s wonderful poems with particular attention to what we might, at least at first sight, call metaphor.

 Dickinson led a famously reclusive life – although not as reclusive as the Dickinson myth suggests.
-But her biography is – it is true – relatively devoid of movement and event in the literal, physical sense.
+(For a brief up-to-date biography see the Dickinson website and website of the the Academy of American poets from which my account is taken.
+The websites draw on the authoritative biography by Richard Sewall, Harvard, 1972).
+Her biography is – it is true – relatively devoid of movement and event in the literal, physical sense.
 She was born on December 10, 1830, in Amherst, Massachusetts. ] It was an academic, agricultural, and manufacturing town.

 She attended Amherst Academy from 1840-1847.
 The school lacked resources.
 During Dickinson’s years at the school, most of the teachers and even the heads were recent graduates of Amherst College or various female seminaries, and in general they taught for a year or less.
 But they were young and intellectually keen, and Dickinson wrote of them with warmth.